Chapter 1 Introduction

 • Follow instructions to install R in your computer

-2. Download RStudio (free version) here
+2. Download the latest version of RStudio (free version) here

 • Follow instructions to install RStudio in your computer